How does Marinol Compare to THC?

 Cannabis has a much more organic profile and if THC isolate is the medicine of choice (against Marinol, a synthetic THC isolate) that is a single ingredient: THC.

 Medical cannabis, in flower form, contains hundreds of natural compounds (cannabinoids, terpenes, flavonoids, and the like).
-Research from 2017 (in National Academies of Sciences, Engineering, and Medicine; Health and Medicine Division) suggests that each individual component has therapeutic potential.
+Research published in the National Academies of Sciences, Engineering, and Medicine; Health and Medicine Division (2017) suggests that each individual component has therapeutic potential.

 Method of Consumption